 An employer must provide eyesight tests and eyewear free of charge if the employee requires it to work with DSE.
 The full eyesight test must include a vision test and an eye examination.
 If glasses are needed for the sole use of DSE work, employers must meet the reasonable costs of the glasses.

-Employers must also plan the work of users so as to take regular breaks or change activities to help reduce fatigue, eye strain, mental stress and the potential health dangers of sedentary working.
+Employers must also plan the work of users so they can take regular breaks or change activities to help reduce fatigue, eye strain, mental stress and the potential health dangers of sedentary working.

 Providing DSE training and assessments via online learning, such as our IOSH Approved and CPD Certified Display Screen Equipment Training, is easy and practical allowing employees to learn at their own pace.